-Another piece of good news from the village of Nuobok-Nkenzesi, where the school is located, is that WorldVision has agreed to drill a bore hole on the school property.
-This will ensure a continuous supply of safe water for the students and the people in the village.
-The bore hole will mean that the children and women will save a great deal of time by not having to carry their water from sources further away.
+Another piece of good news from the village of Nuobok-Nkenzesi, where the school is located, is that WorldVision agreed to drill a bore hole on the school property.
+This has ensured a continuous supply of safe water for the students and the people in the village.
+The bore hole means that the children and women will save a great deal of time by not having to carry their water from sources further away.

 We travelled to four schools, from primary to senior secondary, to speak with the girls who had been sponsored.
 Speaking to them was the most amazing experience and it was so uplifting.
 Many spoke of being married with two children at the age of 16 if they were not given the opportunity to go to school.
 They told me that they would instead be working the farm, cooking meals and raising children if education was not an option.
 I got to see firsthand how eduction changed teh path of thse young girls who now speak of aspiring to be nurses, teachers, journalists and doctors.
 They thanked everyone who sponsored them.
 They said that would work hard to fulfill their dreams and would not forget all that people in Canada have done for them.